-An infant goes through numerous developmental milestones that parents anticipate and celebrate.
-Some of them are well known, like rolling over, crawling or even talking.
-A lesser known one, perhaps, is blowing raspberries.
+An infant goes through numerous developmental milestones that his parents anticipate and celebrate.
+Some of them such as rolling over, crawling or even talking are well known but there are some milestones that are not very common.
+A lesser-known one, perhaps, is blowing raspberries.
 Here, we discuss the meaning of this relatively underrated milestone, also known as ‘razzies’ or spit bubbles.

 The giggle-inducing bubbling sound that infants make with their lips and tongue is known as blowing raspberries or ‘razzies’.
-It creates a funny noise akin to a motor humming.
-It happens when a baby is blowing bubbles from the mouth.
+Blowing raspberries creates a funny noise akin to a motor humming.
+It happens when a baby blows bubbles from the mouth.
 This is hilarious to watch and produces an overload of oxytocin for mother and child as they bond, but it is also a significant development and antecedent to the language capabilities of the baby.

 When Do Babies Start Blowing Raspberries?

-The bubble blowing starts as early as when the baby is two months of age.
-When a 2-month-old baby is blowing bubbles, it means that he is experimenting with his mouth and that it is a precursor to speech development.
-Research mentions that not all infants will blow bubbles or raspberries.
-Those that do spit and blow bubbles also display complex mouth movements like licking their lips often.
-Although babies begin blowing bubbles around two months of age, the true razzies begin at around five months.
-By the sixth month, an infant is constantly blowing bubbles, making raspberry sounds, and drooling.
+Babies start blowing bubbles as early as two months of age.
+And when a 2-month-old baby starts blowing bubbles, it is a sign that he is experimenting with his mouth, which is a precursor to speech development.
+And although babies begin blowing bubbles around two months of age, the true razzies begin at around five months.
+By the sixth month, your little one will blow bubbles, making raspberry sounds and drooling.

 Why Do Babies Blow Bubbles?

-Blowing spit bubbles helps prepare the baby for future developmental milestones that are essential for survival like chewing, drinking, and talking.
+Blowing spit bubbles helps prepare the baby for future developmental milestones like chewing, drinking, and talking, all of which are essential for his survival.
 An increase in the production of saliva from 3 to 6 months also helps the baby prepare for the arrival of his first tooth.
-The raspberries are concurrent to babbling sounds, imitation of other sounds, and cognitive smiling.

 1. Facial Muscle Workout

-Blowing bubbles improves the baby’s future speaking abilities.
+Blowing bubbles also help in the language development and speaking abilities of the baby.
 The babbling begins to sound like distinct letters of the alphabet like m, d, a.

-When a baby blows bubbles, it helps in teething.
-The excess saliva produced when a baby blows bubbles prepares to soften the gums for the arrival of the first tooth.
+When a baby blows bubbles, it also helps in teething.
+The excess saliva produced when a baby blows bubbles helps soften the gums, thus preparing them for the arrival of the first tooth.

 - Imitate every little sound that your child makes.
 Be conversational with your child.
-Try adding new sounds to the conversation and pause to see if the baby is mimicking you.
+Try adding new sounds to the conversation and pause to see if the baby mimics you.

 - Sing to your infant and bring in variation to the pitch and tone of words.
 Sing fast and then go slow.
 Try a few words loudly and then go into a soft whisper.

-- Help your baby in making a rolling sound by rubbing your finger on his tiny lips.
+- Help your baby make a rolling sound by rubbing your finger on his tiny lips.

-- Gently blow raspberries on the baby’s arm or belly to help them understand how it is done.
+- Gently blow raspberries on the baby’s arm or belly to help him understand how it is done.

-- Sing along to familiar songs and let baby watch your lips as they move.
+- Sing along to familiar songs and let your baby watch your lips as they move.

-- Pretend-play with the baby and make him talk into play phones or other toys.
+- Pretend-play with the baby and make him use toy phones to help him babble or talk.

 - Most importantly, let your child hear your voice all the time.
-Talk to him as often as possible to help him develop facial muscle strength as he smiles more when you converse with him.
+Talk to him as often as possible to help him develop his facial muscle strength.